 From time to time, extreme ends of the world connect for the best.
 Some years ago, who would have bet that the Adivasis, marginalized tribes in a remote valley of India would be able to produce and market a best-in-class coffee to affluent Westerners?
-Last week in Le Marais, a chic neighborhood of Paris, the opening of a nicely designed Araku Coffee «boutique» draw a lot of attention from the media.
+In 2017 in Le Marais, a chic neighborhood of Paris, the opening of a nicely designed Araku Coffee «boutique» draw a lot of attention from the media.
 This milestone is the result of years of hard field-work by the Naandi Foundation, a non-for-profit Indian organization.
 With support from the Livelihoods Fund, the Naandi Foundation gradually empowered thousands of Adivasi farmers to produce coffee while preserving their natural resources.
 An amazing story from which some learnings can be shared.

 Araku is a valley in the middle of a mountainous region in Andhra Pradesh.
 The whole region spreads across 7500 km2.
 It is a protected land where only tribes live.
 When the Naandi Foundation started working there more than 10 years ago, the situation was quite diverse but really challenging.
 In some villages, people lived simply from food gathering and hunting, without electricity.
 They did not do any agriculture.
 Whereas in hamlets near the only road going to that region, one could see youngsters wearing jeans and caps.
 This fictional setting was just 2,5 hour drive from an international airport.
 These mountain-dwellers, living in harmony with the forests, were left aside from mainstream development.
 The region was facing the highest maternal mortality rate, illiteracy and no schools.
 Most of the villagers were moving towards a narrow sense of development by seeking Government subsidies.